LiberTEM/LiberTEM/docs/source/tips.rst

      $ ssh -L 9000:localhost:9000 <remote-hostname> "/path/to/virtualenv/bin/libertem-server"

-This makes LiberTEM, which is running on `remote-hostname`, available on your local host via http://localhost:9000/
+This makes LiberTEM, which is running on :code:`remote-hostname`, available on your local host via http://localhost:9000/

 Alternatively, you can launch and access LiberTEM on remote systems through